-The Clostridium difficile bacteria is normally seen in the intestine.
-However, it may overgrow when you take antibiotics.
-The bacteria release a powerful toxin that causes the lining of the colon to become inflammed and bleed.
+The C difficile bacteria normally lives in the intestine.
+However, too much of these bacteria may grow when you take antibiotics.
+The bacteria give off a strong toxin that causes inflammation and bleeding in the lining of the colon.

-Pseudomembranous colitis is rare in infants younger than 12 months old and uncommon in children.
+Pseudomembranous colitis is uncommon in children, and rare in infants.
 It is most often seen in people who are in the hospital.
-However, it is becoming more common in people who take antibiotics and who are not in the hospital.
+However, it is becoming more common in people who take antibiotics and are not in a hospital.

 Risk factors include:

-Use of medicines that weaken the immune system, including chemotherapy
+- Use of medicines that weaken the immune system (such as chemotherapy medicines)

 Electrolyte solutions or fluids given through a vein may be needed to treat dehydration due to diarrhea.
 In rare cases, surgery is needed to treat infections that get worse or do not respond to antibiotics.

 Long term antibiotics may be needed if the C difficile infection returns.
 A new treatment called fecal microbiota transplant ("stool transplant") has also been effective for infections that come back.

 Your provider may also suggest that you take probiotics if the infection returns.

 The outlook is good in most cases, if there are no complications.
 However, up to 1 in 5 infections may return and need more treatment.